vmware/differential-datalog/doc/tutorial/tutorial.md

 streams.

 In general, streams can be used in rules just like normal relations.
-They can be joined with other relations, filtered, and flat-mapped.
+They can be joined with other relations, filtered, flat-mapped, and grouped.
 There are also some restrictions on streams.
 Most importantly, streams cannot be part of a recursive computation.
-In addition streams currently cannot be aggregated using the `group_by` operator, or used as one of the inputs to an antijoin.
+In addition streams currently cannot be used as one of the inputs to an antijoin.
 These constraints may be removed in future versions of DDlog.

 Consider the following transaction that simultaneously changes the contents of the `ZipCode` relation and the `Parcel` stream: